-You say, &#8220;It is necessary to transcribe here certain passages from &#8216;Plymouthism,&#8217; etc., in which, as far as one can understand it, Mr. Darby&#8217;s system is formally expressed.
-He teaches what he calls &#8216;the apostasy of the dispensation,&#8217; that is to say, that when men failed, as regards the institutions of God, by transgressing or perverting the laws which He gives them for their security, the dispensation is, by the fact of men&#8217;s sins, corrupted and ruined.
-Mr. Darby asserts that God rejects it in order to substitute another, or some other thing for it, and that, consequently, it is sin to wish to re-establish in its primitive condition that which God has definitively abolished.&#8221; Then you deduce the consequence of which I have already spoken.
+You say, "It is necessary to transcribe here certain passages from 'Plymouthism,' etc., in which, as far as one can understand it, Mr. Darby's system is formally expressed.
+He teaches what he calls 'the apostasy of the dispensation,' that is to say, that when men failed, as regards the institutions of God, by transgressing or perverting the laws which He gives them for their security, the dispensation is, by the fact of men's sins, corrupted and ruined.
+Mr. Darby asserts that God rejects it in order to substitute another, or some other thing for it, and that, consequently, it is sin to wish to re-establish in its primitive condition that which God has definitively abolished."
+Then you deduce the consequence of which I have already spoken.

-Here is the passage taken from &#8220;Plymouthism,&#8221; p.
-6. &#8220;At first, if our memory is good, he taught the apostasy of the dispensation, namely, as far as the meaning of the proposition can be exactly understood, that, men having failed as regards the intentions of God by transgressing or rather by perverting the laws and ordinances which He had given them for their security, therefore God suppressed the dispensation which had failed, in order to substitute another or something else for it, and that, consequently, it was sin to wish to re-establish what God had suppressed.&#8221; Is this what you call transcribing, sir?
+Here is the passage taken from "Plymouthism," page 6.
+"At first, if our memory is good, he taught the apostasy of the dispensation, namely, as far as the meaning of the proposition can be exactly understood, that, men having failed as regards the intentions of God by transgressing or rather by perverting the laws and ordinances which He had given them for their security, therefore God suppressed the dispensation which had failed in order to substitute another or something else for it, and that, consequently, it was sin to wish to re-establish what God had suppressed."
+Is this what you call transcribing, sir?
 You have basely deceived your reader! *I* have even allowed myself to be deceived by it.
 The impossibility of imagining such an act led me to reason as I did.
 You have altered the

 {319}